Modern Atlanta Mixed-Use Development

 Rising from the north end of the Midtown tech corridor at 17th Street and Spring Street, Midtown Union is a mixed-use development that knits into the existing neighborhood fabric, offering a pedestrian-friendly oasis.
 The site is anchored by Invesco’s new headquarters and extends an existing street, Arts Center Way, with a Class AA office building; Mira at Midtown Union, a luxury residential tower; The Shane, a boutique lifestyle hotel operated by Kimpton Hotels and Restaurants; parking facilities; and retail.
 The new multimodal street is a private sector investment that directly connects to the Woodruff Arts Center and the High Museum of Art.

-Anchored by Invesco’s new headquarters, the 3.8-acre site is currently projected to include an extension of the Arts Center Way pedestrian and retail-focused street with offices, residences, a boutique hotel, parking facility and retail.
-From the site, people will find new pathways that will contribute to making the area more walkable.
-A short walk from the site, they will find easy access to the MARTA Arts Center rail station and the 17th Street bridge to Atlantic Station and the dynamic Spring Street tech corridor.
-Current plans call for ample greenspace to be woven throughout the site at the street level, between the buildings and at elevated landscape decks.
+People can find new pathways that connect from the site to the surrounding community.
+A short walk from Midtown Union, they have easy access to the MARTA Arts Center rail station, the 17th Street bridge to Atlantic Station, and the dynamic tech corridor.
+Ample greenspace is woven throughout — at the street level, between the buildings, and on the elevated landscape decks.